rjar2020/post-delivery/README.md

 ```
 - There is a certificate missing to be able to run locally (./resources/my_Cert.crt)
 ```
-- Generate image out of the VPN without needing the certs (A nice to have as apparently, as according to the feedback the Ubuntu image wasn't that important)
+- Generate image out of the VPN without needing the certs (A nice to have as, according to the feedback, the Ubuntu image wasn't that important)
 ```

 ### Log